 For promotion in grades one through three, students must pass Reading, English, and Mathematics, as well as meet attendance requirements.
-In addition, a student in grades K-3 whose reading level is below grade level and whose end-of-the-year grade is between 65 and 75 will be strongly encouraged to attend the ESY program.
+In addition, a student in grades K-3 who's reading level is

 To be promoted in grades four through eight, students must pass Reading, English, Mathematics, Science, and Social Studies, as well as meet attendance requirements.